Questa Dome Rock Climbing

 The trailhead is an ok place to camp.

 The trail climbs through the pine forest and soon meets a beautiful creek.
-In early season, the trail may be flooded by the creek in some places, but should not be a problem.
 As the trail gets steeper, the dome is obvious on the left.
 Stay on the trail until about level with the base, then traverse left to the base of the rock.
 This will take 45 minutes or so.

 Classic Climbing Routes at Questa Dome